-OHSG sales fell \$84 million overall in 2000 as the divestiture of the Gresen Hydraulics business in January 2000 resulted in a \$99 million decline in sales and adverse currency impacts accounted for another \$44 million.
-Organic growth was unchanged compared with the prior year.
-North American sales declined \$96 million with \$86 million attributable to the Gresen divestiture.
-In Europe, sales were \$14 million higher as much of the \$58 million added through acquisitions was offset by a \$44 million adverse effect from weakness in the euro.
-South American sales were down \$3 million as \$8 million of organic growth was negated by \$11 million lost through the Gresen divestiture.
+OHSG's sales fell \$138 million overall as the divestiture of the Gresen Hydraulics business in January 2000 resulted in a \$97 million decline in sales and adverse currency impacts accounted for another \$49 million.
+Organic growth was a modest \$8 million.
+North American sales declined \$93 million with \$86 million attributable to the Gresen divestiture.
+In Europe, sales were \$41 \$49 million adverse effect.
+South American sales were down \$4 million as \$7 million of organic growth was negated by \$11 million lost through the Gresen divestiture.

-Revenue from lease financing increased \$32 million or 29% in 2000 on a \$15 million increase in direct finance lease income and a \$17 million increase in interest income and income from property rentals recognized by DCC.
+Revenue from lease financing increased \$32 million or 29% in 2000 on a \$15 million increase in direct finance lease income and increases of \$9 million each in interest income and income from property rentals recognized by DCC.

-Other income increased \$148 million in 2000, primarily the result of a \$156 million increase in gains on divestitures that was partially offset by a \$9 million decrease in interest income exclusive of the DCC interest income which is included in lease financing revenue.
+"Other" income increased \$148 million in 2000, primarily the result of a \$156 million increase in gains on divestitures that was partially offset by a \$9 million decrease in interest income (exclusive of DCC's interest income which is included in lease financing revenue).

 Gross margin in 2000 was 13.9%, well below the 16.7% reported in 1999.
-Results in all regions reflected lower gross margins, but the declines were most severe in North America and Asia Pacific.
+Results in all regions reflected lower gross margins, but the declines were most severe in North America and Asia/Pacific.
 In North America, ASG and CVS were both affected by producing above optimum capacity in the first half of the year.
 In the second half, these units were impacted by erratic demand from their major customers and generally fell well below efficient production levels.
 AAG margins were impacted by softness in the automotive aftermarket.
-In Asia Pacific, ASG margins were affected by startup costs related to our new modular business in Australia.
+In Asia/Pacific, ASG margins were affected by startup costs related to our new modular business in Australia.
 We incurred \$17 million in 2000 in connection with discontinuing certain lines of business and \$57 million in 1999 related to impairment and other rationalization adjustments and charged these amounts to cost of sales.
 Gross margins excluding these items would have been 14.1% in 2000 and 17.1% in 1999.

-SG&A decreased \$60 million in 2000, slightly exceeding the \$56 million attributed to the net effect of divestitures and acquisitions.
+Selling, general and administrative expenses decreased \$60 million in 2000, slightly exceeding the \$56 million attributed to the net effect of divestitures and acquisitions.
 DCC increased its general and administrative expenses by \$9 million with higher depreciation on leased assets and expenses related to a real estate investment being the largest components.
 SG&A as a percentage of sales was 9.2% in 2000 and 9.1% in 1999.